NxPKG/khulnasoft-docs/content/r2/get-started.md

 ## 2. Create a bucket

-To create a new R2 bucket from the Cloudflare dashboard:
+To create a new R2 bucket from the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select **R2**.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select **R2**.
 2. Select **Create bucket**.
 3. Enter a name for the bucket and select **Create bucket**.